zer0master/ansible-jenkins-on-vm/README.md

 ```

 ## Usage
-Simply execute `make FQDN=(yours)`; this pulls in the other modular roles (certificate management and nginx setup), and assumes you've already got a signed certificate chain and passwordless private key pointed to by the `certs_remote_folder` variable.
+Simply execute `make FQDN=(yours)` to setup the controller; this pulls in the other modular roles (certificate management and nginx setup), and assumes you've already got a signed certificate chain and passwordless private key pointed to by the `certs_remote_folder` variable.

+To setup one or more agents (assuming one or more running VMs), execute `make install-agents` with appropriate inventory.

 You may limit tasks based on one or more of the following tags as well, by adding `TAGS="name,..." to the make command line:
 * certspull